 Addiction treatment programs are offered in many settings and in several levels of care.
 Before beginning treatment, a doctor or addiction specialist will evaluate you to determine which type of treatment you require.

 Generally, you will have the choice between inpatient/residential treatment or an outpatient program.
 You may also participate in partial hospitalization or intensive outpatient treatment programs.
-During inpatient rehab, you may not be able to work, so it’s important to take time off and take steps to secure your employment.
+During day treatment, you may not be able to work, so it’s important to take time off and take steps to secure your employment.
 But if you are attending an IOP or OP your therapy sessions will be flexible enough to allow you to continue working while receiving treatment.

 Deciding to seek substance abuse treatment can be a life-changing choice.
 During treatment, you will get the medical and emotional support you need to overcome addiction.
 You will gain the skills you need to avoid relapse in the future.
 This will prepare you to live the healthy, fulfilling lifestyle you choose.